 Babies and toddlers

 So what do we do when it comes to babies and toddlers.

 In this age, it is more of a hassle because they may be waking up with wet beds because they are either removing their nappy or pulling their penis out over the top of their nappy.
 Or they are removing their nappy and leaving puddles of urine (or even worse) all through the house.

 So you may need to devise a way to keep their nappy on.
 Parents have successfully resorted to duct taping the front of the nappy closed (so that they can’t open it as easily), putting a onesie or sleepsuit on them so that they can’t get their hands in underneath) or even putting it on back-to-front (so they can’t unzip it).
 They even make a special sleepsuit now that has a zipper at the back which will stop your child putting hands in pants.
 As they get older, you can even resort to putting shorts on them with a zipper and button or even using a belt.

 When changing their nappy, you can let your child grab their genitals and explore this part of their body.
 Child touching genitals at this age isn’t going to awaken any sexual feelings or start any future problems as they get older.
 They are just touching their genitals because they are curious about their body and they learn best by touch.

-This is a great age for starting to name the different parts of their body to them, and you can learn how to start naming the private parts in young children here.
+This is a great age for starting to name the different parts of their body to them, and you can learn in this article about how to start naming the private parts in young children.

 Once they are toilet trained and capable of understanding the difference between public and private, you can start teaching your child that it’s okay to have their hands down their pants in private, but not in public.